launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/data-export/data-export-schema-reference.md

 * `user`: The same schema as `user` objects for feature flag evaluation.
 * `creationDate`: The time this user was recorded at Unix epoch time in milliseconds.
 <Callout intent="info">
-  <Callout.Title>SDKs determine when index events are sent</Callout.Title>
+  <CalloutTitle>SDKs determine when index events are sent</CalloutTitle>
-   <Callout.Description>The SDKs have internal logic that determines whether it is necessary to send an \"index\" event.
+   <CalloutDescription>The SDKs have internal logic that determines whether it is necessary to send an \"index\" event.
 Index events are not created for every flag evaluation.
-If the same user (as defined by their key) is seen multiple times in succession, multiple index events will not be sent.</Callout.Description>
+If the same user (as defined by their key) is seen multiple times in succession, multiple index events will not be sent.</CalloutDescription>
 </Callout>

 ## Identify events